 One of the most common types of civil lawsuits in Thailand is for court-ordered performance and/or damages resulting from a breach of contract.
-Although Thai Law (Civil and Commercial Code) allows several grounds for filing a legal action against the breaching party most of the time, the lawyers will try to attempt to recover the debts or damages through informal methods, or if arbitration or mediation is stipulated on the contract, then the parties will attempt to resolve such dispute through an Arbitration Dispute Resolution process.
+Although the Thai Civil and Commercial Code allows several grounds for filing a legal action against the breaching party most of the time, the lawyers will try to attempt to recover the debts or damages through informal methods, or if arbitration or mediation is stipulated on the contract, then the parties will attempt to resolve such dispute through an Arbitration Dispute Resolution process.
 However, if such methods don't work, then filing a case at the Thai Court will be necessary.

 The Thai Court provides methods to seize and sell or liquidate the assets of the breaching party to enforce a judgment in order to cover the damages or debt.
-Although Civil lawsuits take quite some time to conclude, in order to recover damages from such a breach of contract in Thailand, you have to make sure that your appointed lawyer will be able to assist you 100% with your case at the Thai court.
+Although civil lawsuits take quite some time to conclude, in order to recover damages from such a breach of contract in Thailand, you have to make sure that your appointed lawyer will be able to assist you 100% with your case at the Thai court.

 Resolving contract breaches often begins outside the courtroom.
 This approach, however, does not diminish the importance of consulting a law firm when such issues arise.
 The actions taken by attorneys largely depend on the contract type and the dispute's specifics.Initially, attorneys typically request the breaching party to fulfill their contractual obligations, whether that involves delivering goods or services, or compensating for lost interest over a certain period.
 A demand letter can be a pivotal first step in these situations.